US: Joe Biden picks Ketanji Brown Jackson for Supreme Court | DW | 25.02.2022

 Jackson is the first Black woman to be nominated to the nation's highest court.
 She faces a tough confirmation battle in the Senate, which is evenly divided between Democrats and Republicans.

-US President Joe Biden officially nominated Katanji Brown Jackson to the Supreme Court on Friday.
+US President Joe Biden officially nominated Ketanji Brown Jackson to the Supreme Court on Friday.

 Jackson is the first Black woman to be nominated to the nation's highest court.
 She would replace liberal judge Stephen Breyer, who announced his retirement last month.